ironbar/arc25/docs/modeling/Iteration_04_first_steps_with_code.md

 ## Next steps

 - Base or Instruct model?
 On Qwen they recommend the base model if we are going to fine-tune.
+- [lmdeploy](https://github.com/InternLM/lmdeploy) seems to be a faster alternative to VLLM

 ## TODO